kallakata/k8s_cli/README.md

-# A Kubernetes CLI to automate and simplify quick, iterative changes
+# A Kubernetes CLI to parse Pods, Nodes, Namespaces and metadata

 A full fledged Kubernetes CLI.
 As of now, can parse pods, namespaces and metadata.